\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces

 Therefore if $\pi^1_1(X^{\text{an}},x)$ is finite then $\pet(X,x)^{(1)}\cong\pi^1_1(X^{\text{an}},x)$\,. \end{remark} It makes then sense to set the following definition even when $\K$ is an arbitrary algebraically closed field with $\Char\K=0$\,:

-\begin{definition}[$x$-1-connectedness] Let $X$ be an irreducible and reduced algebraic variety and $x\in X$ be a fixed base point.
-Then $X$ is called \emph{locally connected in codimension 1 near to $x$} (or \emph{$x$-1-connected} for ease) if $\pet(X,x)^{(1)}$ is trivial. \end{definition}
+\begin{definition}[$x$-1-connectedness] Let $X$ be an algebraic variety and $x\in X$ be a fixed base point.
+Then $X$ is called \emph{locally simply connected in codimension 1 near to $x$} (or \emph{$x$-1-connected} for ease) if $\pet(X,x)^{(1)}$ is trivial. \end{definition}